-"My diet is pretty good most of the time, as you'd expect" says Kerry, "but the party season is tricky.
-Here are my strategies for coping with the overindulgence and late nights that are an inevitable but enjoyable part of the festive season."
+‘My diet is pretty good most of the time,’ says Kerry, Good Food's nutritionist, ‘but the party season is tricky.
+Here are my strategies for coping with the overindulgence and late nights that are an inevitable but enjoyable part of the festive season.’

 If I'm going out in the evening, I'll start the day with a generous bowl of porridge, topped with a handful of cranberries and a sprinkle of cinnamon.
 Porridge stabilises blood sugar levels, which helps control appetite later in the day.
-I also add a good dollop of probiotic yogurt, which helps boost immunity as well as combat some of the less beneficial effects of the party season, like too much alcohol and not enough sleep.
+I also add a good dollop of probiotic yogurt, which helps support the immune system and promote digestive health, as well as combat some of the less beneficial effects of the party season, like too much alcohol and not enough sleep.

 If I'm hungry when I arrive at a party, I struggle to resist the canapés, so I always have a pre-party snack.
 One of my favourites is a small pot of plain yogurt with a sliced banana.
 The yogurt's protein slows stomach emptying, which helps delay the effects of that first glass of wine while the potassium-rich banana helps balance any increase in my salt intake – especially helpful if I'm going to be nibbling on olives, crisps or salted nuts.
 I know I'm better off eating before I go to a party because I'm more likely to stick to my resolve when the canapés come round a second or third time.
 Other snacks which do the trick include granary toast with nut butter, a bowl of muesli with milk, or a mug of chunky vegetable soup.